psyfb2/Pacman/README.md

 # Pacman
 Demo Video: https://youtu.be/Veac4Kh14ls

-To open this project using eclipse IDE with Java 8
+To open this project using eclipse IDE (built with Java 8 and JavaFX 11)
 1. Download as .ZIP
 2. Go to Eclipse, Import -> Existing project into workspace -> Chose the archive file